hollobit/ML_evaluation_metrics/README.md

 The purpose of this repository is providing the curated list of the state-of-the-art works on the field of ML evaluation metrics.

+Contributions are welcome.
+Please contact us at hollobit@etri.re.kr or send a pull request.
+You can have to add links through pull requests or create an issue which something I missed or need to start a discussion.

 ## Contents
 * [1.
 General](#1-General)
 * [2.
 Classification](#2-classification)